If there is an element of the Art Department often overlooked by audiences when regarding filmmaking, it's the Prop.

 The only props used in the show are a table, a chair, and a glass of water.

-But why are we speaking about the prop when this is a Costume Design focused blog?
+But why am I speaking about the prop when this is a Costume Design focused blog?
 It is true that the prop can be something as far removed from costume as a chair or a plate.
 But it also can be something that easily and naturally intersects with the Costume Design: a piece of jewelry, a shield or a handbag.

 It's in those cases when a great prop design can bring a lot of narrative meaning in a similar fashion as Costume Design itself.
-And it's those cases that we are going to be looking at in here.
-We are going to dedicate this series to spread the virtues of the prop and to analyze through specific cases how a good prop can complement the meaning behind the story and even come to stand as a visual representation of its main themes.
+And it's those cases that I am going to be looking at in here.
+I am going to dedicate this series to spread the virtues of the prop and to analyze through specific cases how a good prop can complement the meaning behind the story and even come to stand as a visual representation of its main themes.

-And to start this series, we are going to focus our attention on The Hollow Crown and how the design evolution of the Crown as a prop throughout the show's two seasons is made completely essential to the story at a narrative level.
+And to start this series, I am going to focus my attention on The Hollow Crown and how the design evolution of the Crown as a prop throughout the show's two seasons is made completely essential to the story at a narrative level.

 THE HOLLOW CROWN